Senyksia/InfiniteFriends/README.md

    <br />Using Visual Studio or Rider, building will close the game and copy the compiled .dll directly into your mod folder.

-## TODO

-- [x] Allow more than 4 players to join a single lobby.
-- [x] Rewrite player spawning logic to scale fairly with more players.
-- [x] (Partial) Fix UI not scaling past ~6 players (Scoreboard, Customisation Menu, etc).
-- [ ] Add an option for spawning an initial weapon near each player, rather than a static 4.
-- [ ] Allow the user to set MAX_PLAYER_HARD_CAP.
-- [ ] Online?

 ## Changelog